 ‘Not a good night for SNP’, says Sturgeon as exit poll suggests seat collapse

-Thursday was “not a good night for the SNP”, Nicola Sturgeon has said, as the exit poll suggests the party could drop to as few as 10 seats.
+Thursday is “not a good night for the SNP”, Nicola Sturgeon has said as the exit poll suggests the party could drop to as few as 10 seats.

 Sir Keir Starmer’s party’s success appears to have extended north of the border, with the SNP losing 38 seats compared with the 2019 election.